kdorff/sfpg/readme.txt

 * The gallery contains an option to delete images older than a set number of days.
 If using this option, make sure to have a backup of all your images in the GALLERY_ROOT.
   For this to work, PHP needs permission to delete in the GALLERY_ROOT.

-* The gallery contains an option to allow users to delete directories, images and files from the gallery.
+* The gallery contains an option to allow users to manage directories, images and files from the gallery.
   If using this option, make sure that only administrators have access to the gallery.
   Do not put the gallery unprotected on a public web server with this setting enabled.
 See the ADMIN option for details.
-  For this to work, PHP needs permission to delete in the GALLERY_ROOT.
+  For this to work, PHP needs permission to create, modify and delete in the GALLERY_ROOT.

 ____________________________________________________________
 NEWS IN THIS VERSION

-* Added touch device detection to work better on iOS (Making javascript onMouseOver events also act as onClick events)
-* Fixed/Added extraction of missing IPTC Creation Date.
-* Added check to hide empty fields in EXIF and IPTC information boxes.
-Only entries containing data will be shown.
-* Added the NL_TO_BR that was removed in previous version.
-It is now called DESC_NL_TO_BR.
-* Added meta viewport definition to better function with mobile devices.
-* Added automatic generation of SECURITY_PHRASE.
-See SECURITY_PHRASE section for details.
-* Fixed so that thumbnails for directories now also regenerate automatically if the source file time change.
-(You need to access the folder to trigger the regeneration).
-* Removed the ALLOW_DESC_HTML option.
-All descriptions are now treated as HTML.
-* Minor fixes and improvements.
+* Added option to have thumbnails cropped to a square.
+* Fiexd: Description for images not showing when IPTC information is disabled.

 ____________________________________________________________
 REQUIREMENTS

 For this gallery to function you will need the following:
- * A web server capable of running PHP 5 scripts
+* A web server capable of running PHP 5 scripts.
 * The PHP GD library (php_gd) installed.
 See here for information: http://php.net/gd
- * PHP write access to server
+* PHP write access to server.
 * PHP memory limit large enough to contain both full size image and preview/thumb (converted to BMP) See the FAQ section for further information on this.

 ____________________________________________________________